THE MINISTRY OF JESUS CHRIST (Part 2)

-Friend, if you have the revelation knowledge of the profound effects of Christ’s finished work of reconciliation; you will be secure in God’s love for you.
+Friend, if you have the revelation of the profound effects of Christ’s finished work of reconciliation, you will be secure in God’s love for you.

-Knowing that Christ having abolished the hostility between God and you is now seated at the right hand of God, not as your Judge but as your High Priest, making intercession for you; you will always come boldly to God’s throne of grace to obtain mercy and find grace to help in time of need.
+Knowing that Christ has abolished the hostility between God and you, and He is now seated at the right hand of God, not as your Judge but as your High Priest to make intercession for you; you should always come boldly to God’s throne of grace to obtain mercy and find grace to help in time of need.

 Understanding this truth, Paul declares, “For if when we were enemies we were reconciled to God through the death of His Son, much more, having been reconciled, we shall be saved by His life.”
 (Rom.
 5:8-10 NKJV).

 “What then shall we say to these things?
 If God is for us, who can be against us?